anu-git11/NLP_Gensim/README.md

-# NLP_Gensim
+# Text Mining

-Using Spark Dataframes, and Natural Language Processing Library GENSIM, this algorithm was created to differentiate relevant and irrelevant advertisements.
+Using Spark Dataframes,and various other functions like tokenizer, string indexer, vector assembler, a TF-IDF Matrix was created to differentiate relevant and irrelevant advertisements.
-It involved creating TF-IDF Matrix to segregate the relevant and the Irrelevant ads

 This Repository Contains: